Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Worldview

-As in most games of information transmission, there always exists an equilibrium in which receivers ignore any information sent by $S$ and do not update their beliefs about the sender's worldview.
-Hence, it is optimal to not send any signal.
-Our focus is instead on equilibria in which $R$ responds to the sender's sharing decision.
-Following \cite{DUGGANMartinelli:2001} or \cite{CALLANDER:2008}, we refer to such an equilibrium as a \emph{responsive equilibrium}.
-In particular, we will focus on responsive equilibria of the following form: \begin{itemize} \item Sender types that received a signal $\sigma=0$ share the signal if and only if their worldview $p_i$ lies in $[0,p_{Sl}]$ for some $p_{Sl}\in(0,1)$, \item Sender types that received a signal $\sigma=1$ share the signal if and only if their worldview $p_i$ lies in $[p_{Sh},1]$ for some $p_{Sh}\in (0,1)$. \end{itemize} Denote by $\widehat{p}_R=(1-q)(\eta p_R+(1-\eta)(1-p_R))+q \beta$ a receiver's belief about the probability that the sender receives a signal $\sigma=1$.
-In this prospective equilibrium, $R$'s posterior beliefs about the worldview of the sender---after observing either $\sigma=0$, $\sigma=1$, or no signal ($\emptyset$)---equal
+As in most games of information transmission, there exists an equilibrium in which receivers ignore any information sent by $S$ and do not update their beliefs about the sender's worldview.
+Hence, in turn, it is optimal for $S$ not to send any signal.
+We instead focus on equilibria in which $R$ responds to the sender's sharing decision.
+We refer to such an equilibrium as a \emph{Responsive Equilibrium}.
+We focus on equilibria with natural language: sharing $\sigma=1$ should weakly increase $R$'s estimate of the worldview of $S$, while sharing $\sigma=0$ should weakly decrease it, relative to not sharing anything.

+While high-type senders are able to distinguish proper and improper signals, filtering out proper information will not confer differential social image utility, as we argue below.
+Hence, $S$ has no incentive to fact-check,\footnote{This would be different in a mixed-motive setting, where both ability and worldview social image utility can be gained.
+As improper signals are costly on the ability dimension, they could act as stronger signals of worldview.} implying that for forming beliefs about $S$'s worldview, $R$ notes only whether a signal is sent and what the ``headline'' of the signal is, $\sigma \in \{0,1\}$.

+We will focus on responsive equilibria of the following form: \begin{itemize} \item A sender that receives a signal $\sigma=0$ shares the signal if and only if her worldview $p_S$ lies in $[0,p_{Sl}]$ for some $p_{Sl}\in(0,1)$; \item A sender that receives a signal $\sigma=1$ shares the signal if and only if her worldview $p_S$ lies in $[p_{Sh},1]$ for some $p_{Sh}\in(0,1)$. \end{itemize}